KasperKornak/EngineeringThesis/README.md

 ![Alt text](img/rpi-arch.png)

 ### Components
-Because of ease of use and scalability, as well as potential for future HA mechanisms (e.g. deploying the application on Kubernetes) our team decided to use microservices architecture.
+Because of ease of use and scalability, as well as potential for future HA mechanisms (e.g. deploying the application on Kubernetes) I have decided to use microservices architecture.
 Application consists of four main components:

 1. Raspberry Pi equipped with **LSM6DS3TR-C + LIS3MDL 9DOF IMU** and pre-installed data gathering script.
 2. **NATS** server with **JetStream** persistance layer acts as a message broker, enabling communication between each of the microservices.